dgryski/go-perfbook/performance.md

 background after rendering the page.

-Sometimes this will be obvious: an hourly report that completes in three hours is probably less useful that one that completes in less than one.
+Sometimes this will be obvious: an hourly report that completes in three hours is probably less useful than one that completes in less than one.

 Just because something is easy to optimize doesn't mean it's worth optimizing.
 Ignoring low-hanging fruit is a valid development strategy.